-We recognise that Placemaking is an integrated approach to working with communities on a broad range of issues from infrastructure renewal, town and village centre management to community engagement and capacity building.
+We recognise that Placemaking is an integrated approach to working with communities on a broad range of issues such as new and existing infrastructure, town and village centre management to community engagement and capacity building.
 It has a philosophy and methodology which is holistic, multidisciplinary and requires long term commitments to people, places and partnerships.
 We use it as a tool to achieve sustainable outcomes socially, economically, culturally and environmentally with the overall aim to provide our communities with a compelling sense of place and belonging.

 We acknowledge Public Art plays an important role in Placemaking as it responds to the historic, cultural, environmental, social and aesthetic character of our communities and places.
 Public art helps us understand who we are through our shared and diverse stories.
 It creates a sense of belonging, fosters dialogue, encourages social interaction and revitalises public places and spaces.
 Public art is also used to increase engagement and participation especially for people who would otherwise not usually connect with the arts.

-Scope
+3 Scope

-This policy applies to all and any Placemaking and Public Art projects located, or proposed, in the public domain within the Tweed.
+This policy applies to all and any placemaking and public art projects located, or proposed, in the public domain within the Tweed.
 This policy also recognises that contemporary public art practice includes a diverse range of styles and practices.

 Public art includes permanent, and/or temporary and ephemeral art projects.
-However, objects such as memorials (that do not have an artistic element) fall outside the scope of this policy.
+However, objects such as memorials and plaques (that do not have an artistic element) fall outside the scope of this policy.

-Values and Principles
+4 Values and Principles